ibhi/Directives-in-Angular-2.0/README.md

 <h1 red> Hello World</h1>
 ````

-Here you may have multiple questions like why the `selector` is using `[]` and what the hell is this `el:ElementRef`?
+Here you may have multiple questions like why the `selector` is using `[]` and what the heck is this `el:ElementRef`?
 Let us go one by one.
 First `selector` uses CSS selector approach to match the elements in the DOM.

 >From angular.io docs page